theengs/gateway/docs/use/use.md

 ```

 ## Time synchronization
-If you have specified the MAC addresses of [supported Bluetooth clocks](https://bluetooth-clocks.readthedocs.io/en/latest/devices.html) with the `--time_sync` argument, Theengs Gateway automatically synchronizes their time once a day.
+If you have specified the Bluetooth addresses of [supported clocks](https://bluetooth-clocks.readthedocs.io/en/latest/devices.html) with the `--time_sync` argument, Theengs Gateway automatically synchronizes their time once a day.
 Therefore, make sure to correctly set your gateway's time.

 Some Bluetooth clocks let you choose between 12-hour (AM/PM) and 24-hour format to show their time.
 Use the argument `--time_format 0` (default) for 24-hour format and `--time_format 1` for 12-hour format.